-The CSP-P Unit will normally be supplied from the factory in a 'Hardigg' transit case.
+The CSP-N Unit will normally be supplied from the factory in a 'Hardigg' transit case.
 As is the case with all electronic equipment, care should be exercised in handling.
 For maximum airflow in high ambient temperatures it is recommended that the anti-vibration housing rear panel be removed.
-The CSP-P should be positioned on its base in a dry ventilated area.
+The CSP-N should be positioned on its base in a dry ventilated area.
+Airflow for cooling is from back-to-front of the unit; there must be at least 50-60mm clear room from the rear panel to any obstruction.
 If the unit is to be operated in very warm ambient temperature (25°C or above), for optimum performance an air conditioned environment is strongly advised.
 If the unit overheats, it will switch OFF for a few minutes until it is cool.

-Although the unit produces minimal interference, and carries a CE mark, it is often good practice to put the CSP-P away from the navigation and survey equipment and somewhere where cabling to the sound source can be run conveniently and safely.
+Although the unit produces minimal interference, and carries a CE mark, it is often good practice to put the CSP-N away from the navigation and survey equipment and somewhere where cabling to the sound source can be run conveniently and safely.
 It is this cabling which is the most common source of electrical interference.